Generic Name: Linagliptin and Metformin Extended-Release Tablets (lin a GLIP tin & met FOR min)

 Brand Name: Jentadueto XR

-- Rarely, metformin may cause an acid health problem in the blood (lactic acidosis).
-The risk of lactic acidosis is higher in people with kidney problems and in people who take certain other drugs like topiramate.
-The risk is also higher in people with liver problems or heart failure, in older people (65 or older), or with alcohol use.
-The risk is also higher in people who are having an exam or test with contrast, surgery, or other procedures.
+- Rarely, metformin may cause an acid health problem (lactic acidosis).
+The risk is higher in people who have kidney problems, liver problems, heart failure, use alcohol, or take other drugs like topiramate.
+The risk is also higher in older people (65 or older) and in people who are having surgery, an exam or test with contrast, or other procedures.
 If lactic acidosis happens, it can lead to other health problems and can be deadly.
-Lab tests to check the kidneys may be done while taking Jentadueto XR (linagliptin and metformin extended-release tablets).
-If you have questions, talk with the doctor.
+Kidney tests may be done while taking Jentadueto XR (linagliptin and metformin extended-release tablets).

 - Do not take Jentadueto XR (linagliptin and metformin extended-release tablets) if you have a very bad infection, low oxygen, or a lot of fluid loss (dehydration).